Are super-bright auxiliary motorcycle lights legal on a bike? Are they even worth the bother? ABR’s legal expert Andrew Dalton has the answer…

 Other than that, mine have been of little practical use to me for illumination.
 Nevertheless, I have them on every bike I can fit them to and here is why.

 Experience has taught me that they increase my conspicuity to other road users.
 Me simply saying this is just a personal observation, but my experience is backed up by science.

 The US Department of Transport carried out a proper test on auxiliary lights in 2011, and the results were clear.
 The scientists were, however, in their typically understated scientific way, slow to draw clear conclusions.

 Making yourself appear larger

 MRI studies have revealed that the human eye sees everything, but what actually gets to the brain are things which humans are interested in, and a small, single light moving in a straight line is very easy for the human brain simply to ignore.
 If drivers actually looked, I would have a lot less work, but they glance.
-And a glances miss things.
+And a glance misses things.